top of page

 Process

-With my recent work my chasing is very detailed and illustrative.
+My style of chasing is very detailed and illustrative.
 I handmake my tools to cater for the small details required for my designs.
 I like there to be hidden details to my pieces, making the viewer intrigued to turn a piece around or have a closer look, as well as discovering something new every time you look at it, quite like when on a walk, you never go on the same walk twice, you will always have a different experience and spot something new.

 The process of chasing itself it quite relaxing and almost like a form of meditation, as I’m guiding this steel tool over the metals surface, in a sort of movement that’s tranquil as well as the repetition of the light tapping from the hammer hitting the top the steel punch.